nutti/Magic-UV/docs/tutorial.md

 2. Select faces you want to apply UVW mapping
 3. Click **Box** if you apply Box mapping, or click **Best Planner** if you apply Best Planner mapping

-* If **Assign UV Map** option is enabled, assign new UV map when no UV is assigned to the mesh
+* If **Assign UV Map** property is enabled, assign new UV map when no UV is assigned to the mesh
-* From Tool shelf option, you can tweak mapping configuration
+* You can tweak mapping configuration by the property

 ### Align UV